-- 17. The following guidelines also apply in relation to the remuneration of student ministers - - (a) Transport costs (whether private vehicle or public) should be paid by the parochial unit.
-Where extensive travel is involved consideration should be given to paying for the travel time. - (b) Where a student minister serves for a half day in addition to a full day, account should be taken of the additional time and cost in travelling and care taken to ensure that the student minister is not disadvantaged by the additional expense. - (c) Under the Fair Work Act 2009, since 1 July 2021 the national minimum wage for adults has been \$20.33 per hour.
-This means that the recommended stipend allows for no more than 8.2 hours work per week if studying for a degree, and 6.6 hours if studying for a diploma.
-The minimum wage will be reviewed next on 1 July 2022. - (d) Arrangements should be made to ensure student ministers are provided with appropriate hospitality.
-For example, appropriate breaks should be provided especially in a long working day. - (e) Preparation time adds to the total time incurred in service for the parochial unit and should be allowed for when the amount of payment is considered. - (f) Currently superannuation contributions are payable if the remuneration exceeds \$450 per month.
-The Government has announced that it will remove this threshold from 1 July 2022. - (g) Worker's compensation insurance cover must be arranged by the parish. - (h) By arrangement with the student minister the parish may agree to pay college fees (tuition, boarding, etc) on behalf of the student minister in lieu of part of the normal remuneration.
+- 16. The following guidelines also apply in relation to the remuneration of student ministers - (a) Transport costs (whether private vehicle or public) should be paid by the parochial unit.
+Where extensive travel is involved consideration should be given to paying for the travel time. - (b) Where a student minister serves for a half day in addition to a full day, account should be taken of the additional time and cost in travelling and care taken to ensure that the student minister is not disadvantaged by the additional expense.

+- (c) Under the Fair Work Act 2009, since 1 July 2022 the national minimum wage for adults has been \$21.38 per hour.
+This means that the recommended stipend allows for no more than 9.6 hours work per week if studying for a degree, and 8.0 hours if studying for a diploma.
+The national minimum wage will be reviewed next on 1 July 2023. - (d) Arrangements should be made to ensure student ministers are provided with appropriate hospitality.
+For example, appropriate breaks should be provided especially in a long working day. - (e) Preparation time adds to the total time incurred in service for the parochial unit and should be allowed for when the amount of payment is considered. - (f) Superannuation contributions (at a minimum of 10.5% from 1 July 2022) are payable on the stipends and salaries of all employees. - (g) Worker's compensation insurance cover must be arranged by the parish. - (h) By arrangement with the student minister the parish may agree to pay college fees (tuition, boarding, etc) on behalf of the student minister in lieu of part of the normal remuneration.
 If such fees are paid they should be considered an exempt fringe benefit provided - (i) the student is a ministry candidate, and/or holds the Archbishop's licence, or is an independent candidate undertaking the same course of study as required for a ministry candidate, and - (ii) the benefit is only applied to paying fees and the provision of accommodation/board.